 Geotagging your images gives you an extra edge.
 It confirms your location to Google and helps with “near me” searches.
 Most smartphones do this automatically, but double-check before uploading.

 Reviews are the lifeblood of local SEO.
-But here’s what nobody tells you: it’s not just about quantity anymore.
+But here’s what nobody tells you: it’s no longer just about quantity.
 Google’s 2025 algorithm weighs review velocity, diversity, and response quality heavily.

 The magic number?
-Aim for 2-3 new reviews per week.
+Aim for 2 to 3 new reviews per week.
 Sudden spikes look suspicious.
 Steady growth looks natural.
 I’ve seen businesses tank their rankings by getting 50 reviews in a week after months of nothing.

 Response Strategy: Respond to everything.
 Yes, even that one-star review from the customer who confused you with another business.
 Your response isn’t just for them; it’s for everyone reading.
 Keep it professional, address concerns specifically, and always offer to take detailed discussions offline.